New Canaan CT: Mid-Century Modern Has Always Lived Here

 EAT/STAY: Roger Sherman Inn

 Ask locals if they’ve dined at the Rodger Sherman Inn, and they’ll say, “not in 30 years.”
 By the 2000’s, this Connecticut landmark had seen much better days.
-But in November 2017, things changed for the better when prominent chef, Francois Kwaku-Dongo, formerly Executive Chef at Spago in California and L’Escale in Greenwich CT took the helm.
+However, in 2008, Joseph and Nes Jaffre purchased the inn, and have been restoring it to the elegant inn and restaurant it is today.

-Check out a couple of paintings on the restaurant walls.
-In the mid-1800’s, famous wallpaper artist Jean Zuber depicted two Revolutionary War era scenes.
+Check out a couple of paintings on the restaurant walls that hark back to the inn’s Colonial-era origins.
+In the early-1800’s, famous wallpaper artist Jean Zuber depicted two Revolutionary War era scenes.
 More symbolic than true-to-life, they were wildly inaccurate.
 One, for example, shows the Surrendering of Cornwallis at West Point NY, when in fact the surrender took place in Yorktown VA.

 Interspersed throughout a rambling 18th and 19th century building, Roger Sherman Inn’s 17 rooms have been recently renovated.
 The inn faced the wrecking ball in 2016, and then the community saved it.
 Thank goodness it did.
-Rooms from $155 per night.
+Check website for room rates and menues.